sergeyshor/Linear-Algebra-Library/docs/markdown/classes/Matrix.md

 #### **Parameters**
 (none)
 #### **Return value**
-Matrix containing the solution to the linear system.
+Matrix containing solution to the linear system.
 #### **Exceptions**
 - [std::invalid_argument](https://en.cppreference.com/w/cpp/error/invalid_argument) if `!is_row_echelon()`.
 #### **About**
-Performs the procedure of solving a system of linear equations and returns matrix containing the solution to it.
+Performs the procedure of solving a system of linear equations and returns matrix containing solution to it.

 ---
 ## Friends Description